Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino dipole moments at a muon collider

 The signal we are focusing on is also characterized by a peculiar kinematics, which can be exploited to further reduce the background and identify the signal.
 We show in Fig.~\ref{fig:pt} the transverse momentum distributions and in Fig.~\ref{fig:eta} the rapidity distributions for the final state particles: the electron, the muon, and the two $W_h$'s, distinguished based on their $p_T$: $W_h(1)$ is the boson with the highest $p_T$ in the event, $W_h(2)$ the one with the lowest.\footnote{Conservatively, we do not apply restrictions on the background based on the reconstruction of the two $W_h$'s.
 For the background, in this analysis the two $W_h$'s are identified based on Monte Carlo truth.
 In principle, the requirement of only two fat-jets in the final state, reconstructed for example by an anti-kt algorithm with cone-size $R=0.5$, would lead to a very efficient reconstruction of the $W_h$'s in the signal.
 For the background, however, the two $W_h$'s have a boost which is, although still high, generally lower than in the signal.
 Therefore, the same reconstruction procedure would be less efficient, possibly leading to a significant background reduction.
-A precise evaluation of this effect would need a refined analysis of the inclusive $\ell\ell+jets$ background, including potential misidentification of $W_h$'s from $\ell\ell VV$ or $\ell\ell VVV$ events, which goes beyond the scope of the present study. } The signal is characterized by a final state electron and $W_h$'s emitted at high-$p_T$, much higher than those from the background, and mostly in the central region, while background final particles tend to be emitted with a relatively higher rapidity, in particular the component $W_hW_h\ell\ell $, which is dominated by EW boson scattering processes characterized by forward (high rapidity) emission of low-energy final state muons (one of which is misidentified).
+Additionally, the resolution of the $V$ hadronic decays, which would be efficient for collision energies up to $\sim$10 TeV, would help in attenuating the background.
+A precise evaluation of these effects would need a refined analysis of the inclusive $\ell\ell+jets$ background, including potential misidentification of $W_h$'s from $\ell\ell VV$ or $\ell\ell VVV$ events, which goes beyond the scope of the present study. } The signal is characterized by a final state electron and $W_h$'s emitted at high-$p_T$, much higher than those from the background, and mostly in the central region, while background final particles tend to be emitted with a relatively higher rapidity, in particular the component $W_hW_h\ell\ell $, which is dominated by EW boson scattering processes characterized by forward (high rapidity) emission of low-energy final state muons (one of which is misidentified).
 Similarly, for the signal, the final muon, as typical of the $t$-channel topology of the dominant signal process, is characterized by a relatively lower $p_T$ and a higher rapidity.

 In order to refine our analysis, we apply the following set of minimal cuts on the $p_T$ of the electron and of the leading-$p_T$ $W_h$:

 The signal efficiency to this selection is of 98\% at $\sqrt{s}=3$ TeV and approaches 100\% for higher collision energies, while the background, in particular the $W_hW_h \ell\ell$ component from lepton misidentification, is significantly reduced.
 Background cross section values after this selection are reported (values in parenthesis) in Table \ref{tab:B}.
 The selection we apply is rather simple and conservative, we therefore expect a significant improvement in the analysis strategies for a future experiment, which could for example exploit all the different kinematic distributions and advanced boosted-decision-tree (BDT) techniques.